Table Array in VLOOKUP Function

-In VLOOKUP or vertical lookup when we use a reference cell or value to search in a group of columns containing data to be matched and retrieve the output, the group of range we used to match is called as VLOOKUP table array, in VLOOKUP table array the referenced cell is at the leftmost side of the column.
+In VLOOKUP or vertical lookup when we use a reference cell or value to search in a group of columns containing data to be matched and retrieve the output, the group of range we used to match is called as VLOOKUP table_array, in table array the referenced cell is at the leftmost side of the column.

 The VLOOKUP (vertical lookup) function in Excel looks up a piece of information or value from one column of a table array or dataset and extracts and returns some corresponding value or information from another column.

 VLOOKUP in Excel is a built-in function and is named so because the formula looks for value and searches it vertically down a specific column.
 It stops as soon as it finds that value and looks to the right of that value in a column that we specify.